Corporate philanthropy to enable growth

 Does your company want to project an image of high quality and generosity?
 There is nothing like supporting the Luberon International String Quartet Festival.

-With the artistic directorship of the Zaïde Quartet, the Festival is entering a new phase.
+Since 2019, the Festival is entering a new phase.
 This requires additional support for many projects, such as a new stage at the Conservatoire des Ocres, the recording of certain concerts, festive events associated with each concert, cultural outreach in association with schools and conservatories, and creations of contemporary music each year.
 All this requires resources that state and regional subsidies cannot always provide.
 Private support is becoming more and more essential.

 What the Festival offers to a corporate sponsor

 · Sponsorship of the Festival is eligible for a French tax credit; a receipt is issued for each donation.

 · Complimentary tickets are offered to concerts chosen by sponsors and their guests.

 · We can present a private concert, if desired.

 · About thirty thousand copies of the Festival's brochures and flyers are printed and each will bear the logo of the sponsors.